andrec1214/rp-bot/README.md

 ## Contributing

 This is a personal project for portfolio demonstration.
 Feel free to fork and modify for your own use.

-## License

-This project is for educational and portfolio purposes.